mfritschdotgo/TechChallengeFase1/README.md

 ### Docker Setup

-To set up the application using Docker, follow these steps:
+To set up the application using Docker and building the image from this repository, follow these steps:

 1. Ensure you have Docker installed on your machine and be logged into a registry (optional).
 2. Ensure you have a mongodb installation.